brooks-builds/EyeAp/README.md

 - [ ] As an admin, I want to disable a user
 - [ ] As an admin, I want to delete a user
 - [ ] As an admin, I want to update a user
+- [ ] As an authenticated user, I need to confirm that my email is valid when creating an account

 ## Questions for FusionAuth